 Once the cupcakes are cool, and filled if you want to fill them, use your favorite frosting on top!

-Here are over 50 of my favorites for you try, from chocolate to vanilla and everything in between.
+Here are some of my favorites for you try, from chocolate to vanilla and everything in between.
 In fact, I’ve added to this page over the years and there are now way more than 50 cupcake recipes of all kinds.

 Is there anyone that doesn’t like a chocolate cupcake?
 You’ll find that recipes that include cocoa taste more chocolatey than those that use melted chocolate.